 Summer is here, many of us are planning a vacation, and our focus on business is not in full glory.
 For small business owners, it is common to let some of the business management tasks slide because they are distracted by other activities.
-Even though it is common for some companies to experience a decrease in business during the summer months, it does not mean that you can get lazy with your financial management or other tasks.
+It is common for some companies to experience a decrease in business during the summer months.
+But it does not mean that you can get lazy with your financial management or other tasks.
 Here are our accounting & finance tips for the summer.

 Summer is a great time to reevaluate your budget process and the accuracy of past data to determine if you need a new approach.
 Run some numbers and ensure all your fixed costs are truly fixed.

 Just because you are taking time off for a vacation, does not mean that you can neglect important tax payments and paperwork.
-Missing deadlines could result in late fees and interest costs, increasing the amount that you need to pay in the future.
+Missing deadlines could result in late fees and interest costs.
+It could also lead in increasing the amount that you need to pay in the future.
 It is also essential to stay up to date with payroll and withholdings.
-You might be away from the office, but your employees will still need to be paid.
+You might be away from the office, but youstill need to pay your employees.

-Manage inventory: Spend slow seasons planning for the next busy season’s inventory.
+Spend slow seasons planning for the next busy season’s inventory.
 Use accounting software to record expenses and sales.
 Then, decide how much inventory you will need next season.
 Make projections for next season’s revenue.

 In CTC Accounting, we are a qualified team, composed of Financial Controllers and Finance Business partners with the support group of Accountants specialized in working with small and medium companies.
 With an entrepreneurial mindset, we understand the challenges start-ups and SMEs face, including keeping accounts in order and making financially sound decisions.
-Whereas a larger organization might be able to rely on an in-house finance manager, we give equal opportunity for all companies to be able to get a Financial Controller on a part time basis.
+Contact us for more information !